TexasInstruments/edgeai-tidl-tools/README.md

 |Ubuntu 22.04 |3.10|

 </div>

-- We have also validated under docker container in PC.
-Use [Dockerfile](./Dockerfile) for the list of dependencies installed on top of ubuntu 22.04 base line.
+  - We recommend [Docker](docs/advanced_setup.md#docker-based-setup-for-x86_pc) based setup to avoid dependency issues <br>

-  - We recommend docker based X86_PC setup to avoid running into any dependencies related issues
+  - Tools built with GPU acceleration need to be run inside the appropriate Docker container.
+Refer to relevant [steps](docs/advanced_setup.md#docker-based-setup-for-x86_pc) to build and run the container <br>

 ### Setup on X86_PC
   - Run the below one time setup for system level packages.
 This needs sudo permission, get it installed by your system administrator if required.